 - Hospitals and affiliated mental health clinics

-- Specialty Clinics (i.e., agencies that specialize in the treatment of anxiety disorders, eating disorders, alcohol and substance abuse)
+- Specialty clinics (i.e., agencies that specialize in the treatment of anxiety disorders, eating disorders, substance abuse)

-- Specialty Private Practices (i.e, comprehensive assessment clinics)
+- Specialty private practice clinics (i.e., comprehensive assessment clinics)

-All practicum training and placement is overseen by the Field Placement Office and the Assistant Dean of Clinical Training.
+All practicum training and placement is overseen by the Assistant Dean of Clinical Training within the Office of Clinical Training.